 3.3.7 Sport Predicate-predicate can be awarded to mares, gelding, and stallions that achieve good results in competitive sport.
 The Sport predicate can only be obtained based on results achieved at shows registered with the " United States Equestrian Federation, United States Dressage Federation, American Driving Society" or "Koninklijke Nederlands Hippische Sportfederatie”/Royal Dutch Equestrian Federation (KNHS).
 The scores registered with USEF, USDF, ADS, or KNHS determine qualification for the Sport predicate.

 184.108.40.206Criteria-The minimum criteria for awarding the Sport criteria are:

 a.
 Dressage Z1+5 Dressage (USDF) 5 scores of 60% or higher at third level or higher; or Z1 Level test 24 or test 26 with 5 scores of 60% or higher.

 b.
 Driving (Dressage) Z + 10 Obtain Ten points from FEI test #9 from at least 3 different FEI or 'R' rated judges.
-The point system is as follows: 60%-65% = 1 Point, 66%-70% = 2 Points, 71% or higher = 3 Points.
-You must submit your score sheets to the FHANA upon completion of each event.
+The point system is as follows: Great than 55% including 65% = 1 point, Greater than 48% including 55% = 2 points, 48% and below = 3 points You must submit your score sheets to the FHANA upon completion of each event.
 FHANA will keep track of your points.
 Once your horse has obtained the appropriate points (10 Points) you will be contacted that your horse has achieved the Sports Predicate.